kittennbfive/kittenFS32/README.md

 In order to keep things small and simple this code makes a few **IMPORTANT** assumptions, amongst others:
 * While FatFS supports several FAT-variants this code is FAT32 only.
 * While FatFS is (as far as i know) endian-independant this code assumes that your compiler and your target are little-endian.
 * This code assumes that your SD-card contains a single FAT structure instead of the usual two.
 This simplifies the code but increases the chance of a catastrophic data loss.
-See disclaimer and code for formating an SD-card the right way below.
+See disclaimer and command below for formating an SD-card the right way under Linux.
 * This code assumes a sector size of 512 bytes and a single sector per cluster.
-Again, this is no problem under Linux, see below.
+Again, see below for Linux command.
 * This code uses uint32_t for stuff like sectorcount so the maximum size of your card is "limited" to about 4 billion sectors or 2TB.
 * This code does not know about sub-directories.
 Every file needs to be / will be created in the root-directory of your card.
 This is - of course - due to code size and complexity.
-* You can only work on a single file at the time (but you can always close it and open another file).
-This has to do with code size but also RAM footprint.
 * This code is NOT optimized for speed.
 E.g. there is no support for multi block read (CMD18).
 If you need to read/write massive amounts of data with high troughput this is not the code you are looking for.
 * This code only supports old-styled 8.3 filenames in UPPERCASE.
 No support for LFN.
 No support for Unicode.
 * Because of code size this code contains really little sanity checks and other precautions.
 It is up to you to do things right.

 ## Features
 This code allows you to open an existing file for reading or to create a new file for writing or open an existing file to append data at the end.
 Seeking is supported only if the file has been opened for reading.
-For reading/writing the code gives you an ```f_read``` and an ```f_write``` function that are somewhat similar to the standard stuff you know (but not entirely compatible!).
+For reading/writing the code gives you an `f_read` and an `f_write` function that are somewhat similar to the standard stuff you know (but not entirely compatible!).
 The code uses and updates the FSINFO data on the card to not be too slow when creating/extending files.
 You can get the size of a file and the number of free sectors (and free space by multiplying by 512) on the card.
+You can list all files on the card.
 You can *not* delete a file on the card or make it smaller.
 You can *not* format a card.
+You can define how many files can be opened simultaneously at compile-time.

 ## API-Overview
 This code provides you with a simple but sufficient (for my needs at least...)
 API:
 ```
 FS32_status_t f_init(void);
-FS32_status_t f_open(char const * const filename, const char mode);
+FS32_status_t f_open(uint8_t * const filenr, char const * const filename, const char mode);
-FS32_status_t f_close(void);
+FS32_status_t f_close(const uint8_t filenr);
-FS32_status_t f_read(void * ptr, const uint16_t size, const uint16_t n);
+FS32_status_t f_read(const uint8_t filenr, void * ptr, const uint16_t size, const uint16_t n);
-FS32_status_t f_write(void const * ptr, const uint16_t size, const uint16_t n);
+FS32_status_t f_write(const uint8_t filenr, void const * ptr, const uint16_t size, const uint16_t n);
-FS32_status_t f_seek(const uint32_t pos);
+FS32_status_t f_seek(const uint8_t filenr, const uint32_t pos);
-uint32_t f_tell(void);
+uint32_t f_tell(const uint8_t filenr);
 uint32_t get_free_sectors_count(void);
-uint32_t get_file_size(void);
+uint32_t get_file_size(const uint8_t filenr);
+FS32_status_t f_ls(const f_ls_callback callback);
 ```
 If you don't need some functionality you can disable it a compile-time.
-Look at ```FS32_config.h```.
+Look at `FS32_config.h`.
 Always check the return code if you call a function!
+If `FS32_NB_FILES_MAX` is set to 1 the argument `filenr` of the public functions is ignored and can be any value.

 ## Licence and Disclaimer
 This code is licenced under the AGPLv3+ and provided WITHOUT ANY WARRANTY!
 It is an early and really sparse tested version. **DO NOT USE FOR IMPORTANT OR CRITICAL STUFF.
 EXPECT LOSS AND/OR CORRUPTION OF DATA!**

 ## Detailled API description
-Please note that except for ```STATUS_OK``` (which will be always 0) the actual numerical value of a return code may change between versions of the code.
-Always use the constants defined in ```FS32_status_t``` (in file ```FS32.h```).
+Please note that except for `STATUS_OK` (which will be always 0) the actual numerical value of a return code may change between versions of the code.
+Always use the constants defined in `FS32_status_t` (in file `FS32.h`).

 ### f_init
 #### Overview